showdpro/Easy_Admob_SetUp/README.md

 <b>Import ng.somoye.mylibrary.AdmobSetUp;</b>

-You may define the Adview adview; however if you dont it will call the default adview and app_id from this library.
+You may define the Adview mAdview; however if you dont it will call the default adview and app_id from this library.

 in the onCreate, use the below codes to call the Adview method